zou-yawen/Dataset-Distillation-via-Vision-Language-Category-Prototype/README.md

 python 01_text_generation/llava_result_sum
 ```
 ### Diffusion model training
-You can install or upgrade the latest version of [Diffusers library](https://github.com/huggingface/diffusers/tree/main).
+You can install or upgrade the latest version of [Diffusers library](https://github.com/huggingface/diffusers/tree/main)

-#### Modify Diffusers Library

-Step 1: Copy the pipeline scripts (generate latents pipeline and synthesis images pipeline) into the path of Diffusers Library: diffusers/src/diffusers/pipelines/stable_diffusion.

-Step 2: Modify Diffusers source code according to scripts/README.md.

 #### Train Diffusion model via image and text
 You can train diffusion model follow the code below or you can use the model trained by us. we will upload by google drive.